What Animals Can’t Swim? (5 Examples With Pictures)

 Consequently, when chimps enter deep water, they immediately start sinking, and they have a hard time keeping their heads above the water, which usually ends tragically.

-Related Article: Animals That Walk on Two Legs!
+Related Article: What Animals Walk on Two Legs?

 Tortoises